votsun/staying-alive-plant-monitor/README.md

 ### Motivation / Background

-Plant care is simple in theory, but in practice it’s easy to overwater or neglect a plant, especially with a busy student schedule.
+Plant care is simple in theory, but in practice, it’s easy to overwater or neglect a plant, especially with a busy student schedule.
 A moisture-based reminder system reduces guesswork: it checks soil conditions continuously and tells the user when watering is actually needed.

 ### Project Goals